LankeyBoard/RulesGraph/generalRules.md

 slug: BASIC-ATTACK

 Your Base Attack is the stat you use for Attack rolls and comes from your Class.

+### Base Damage

+slug: BASE-DAMAGE

+Your Base Damage is how much damage you deal if you hit with an attack.
+It comes from your Class, and can change if you are wielding a weapon in 1 hand or 2.

 ### Range